(please note that this post includes affiliate links. Read my full disclosures here.)

 - Your little one is ready to create his own books!
 Print the sight words, along with several word families (pat, mat, cat, fat, etc…) that your child can read easily onto little cards so your child can arrange them into sentences.
 Create several sentences and arrange them into a semblance of a story.
 Of course it won’t be excellent literature.
 Make a book by cutting plain copy paper in half, folding down the center and stapling, using a sheet of cardstock as the cover.
 Let your child copy his story from the word strips into his book and illustrate it.
 This activity builds a lot of confidence!

 Step 5.
 Long vowel sounds.
 Teach the long-vowel sounds and their spellings.
 Note that there are five common spellings for each long-vowel sound.
 Also teach the “Silent-e Rule”: When a one-syllable word ends in “e” and has the pattern vce (vowel-consonant-e), the first vowel says its name and the “e” is silent.
-This is often called the magic e or the bossy e.

 For example: make, kite, rope, use.
 We always sing “Silent e-e-e, makes the vowel say it’s name”